AfonsoMartins26/Donkey-Kong-LI1/README.md

 - `Test/` — Unit tests (specs) used to validate the tasks.
 - `primate-kong.cabal` — Cabal package description file.

-> Note: I assumed the main author of the repository is the local user (Afonso Martins).
-If you want to add other authors or the group number, tell me and I will update it.

 ## Requirements

 - GHC (Glasgow Haskell Compiler)